isomerpages/moe-scgs/_prospective-students/Secondary Admission/Admission Procedures.md

 The eligibility criteria are as follows:

-*   Attained a minimum PSLE score of 220 and
+*   Attained a minimum PSLE AL of 17 and
 *   Apply for SCGS O-Level Programme as your first choice

 Successful admission into affiliated SCGS (O-Level Programme) is further subject to the demand on the vacancies by our SCGS Primary students.